-Alvin Community College Career & Workforce Training offers financial assistance for many training programs and courses to students who meet specific criteria.
+Alvin Community College, Continuing Education Workforce Development, CEWD offers financial assistance for vocational training programs and courses to students who meet specific criteria.

 Texas Public Education Grants (TPEG)

-State legislation has made grant funds available to students with financial need for workforce development and career training continuing education classes.
+State legislation has made grant funds available to students with financial need for workforce and career training classes.
 Limited funds are available for persons who qualify through the ACC Financial Aid Office, to assist with payment of tuition for vocational courses.
 These limited funds are distributed on a first come, first served basis for qualified applicants.
 Books are not included.
-This grant does not require repayment and is applicable only for vocational courses.
-Authorization form available in H103, CWT main office.
+This grant does not require repayment and is applicable for courses with tuition over $1000.

 This scholarship is for graduates of the GED program.
 Scholarship will cover ½ of tuition (Awards based on availability of funds).

-CDL, Welding and Dental Assisting are approved for Chapter 33, Chapter 30, Chapter 1606, Chapter 1607, Chapter 35 and Chapter 31 VA funds.
+CDL-Truck Driving, Dental Assistant and Welding programs are approved for Chapter 33, Chapter 30, Chapter 1606, Chapter 1607, Chapter 35 and Chapter 31 VA funds.
 Coming soon - CNC / Machining.
-For more information on VA Funding contact our veteran advisor Toby Herzog at 281.756.3530 or email her at email@example.com.
+For more information on VA Funding contact our veteran adviser Toby Herzog at 281.756.3530 or email her at email@example.com.

 Workforce Investment Act (WIA)

-Currently our Welding and CNC/ Machinist program are eligible for the WIA scholarship for workforce training through Workforce Solutions.
+Currently our CNC/ Machinist and Welding programs are eligible for the WIA scholarship for workforce training through Workforce Solutions.
 The scholarship is for individuals that qualify based on unemployment, underemployment or financial need.
 Other restrictions apply.
 For more information visit the Workforce Solutions website at http://wrksolutions.com/

 Alternative Student Loans